It is now January in the year 2021. On this eighteenth week I am home spending a night with my kids:

 Learn to control your thoughts and you can control your emotions.

 Many of the books I read in my youth told me to expect failure.
-Yet still, it stung like a bitch.
-Maybe mental toughness was not in my DNA, or maybe I was just destined to be a failure…who knows.
+Still, it hurt.

 This conclusion of mine goes against everything I am supposed to teach you at a Recovery School.
-But since I will not be with you much longer, I bring it up now because I think at this point you deserve to know.
-I’m going on a limb and hoping that you can handle the truth.
+But since I will not be with you much longer, I bring it up now because I owe you the truth.
+And while many people claim The Truth is always terrible and boring, in this case I argue it can be awakening.
 With that said, let me explain myself a little further.

 When I was in early recovery and my life was changing without my permission there was something I said that helped me survive the experience: “Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”